 Delia stood watching her mother sob and tried to talk to her.
 "Mom, I am right here, I am here."
 She ran her fingers through her moms hair.
 Her mother looked up.
 "Delia!?
 Oh god, I felt her."

 Tig looked right at her.
 "I know you can see me!"
 Delia smiled and started tearing up as she watched her dog comfort her mother.

-"I am sure she is with you, Mrs. Pete's."
+"I am sure she is with you, Mrs. Pete."
 The officer smiled for only a second.

-The young boy stood from a far and watched as his own mother watched Delia's mom.
+The young boy stood from a far and watched as his own mother watching Delia's mom.

 "Apparently he was one of the men that cleaned up the park.
 He had a few priors and no one kept an eye on him and he started murdering young kids at the park."

 Delia's mother hugged the dog and looked at her beautiful daughter laying on a cold metal table.
 "Mom, I am okay.
 I even made a friend."
-Delia smiled at the young man who would now be her earth bound friend.
+Delia smiled at the young man who would now be earth-bound for a while.

 "So what now?
 What do we do here?"
 Delia looked at him for answers.
 "Well, we leave soon but right now we just try to give the ones that loved us some peace."
 He smiled at her.

 Tig wondered over to Delia and sat beside her and started to cry.
 "Tig, whats wrong baby?
 Come here.
 What is it Tig?"
 Mrs. Pete stared around the now cleared out room and Delia decided to try something.